10 Year Background Check States: 39 States That Use 10-Year Limit (List)

 What are the 10-year background check states?
 Some individuals and employers may wonder if a background check will reveal past crimes older than ten years.
 The answer depends on what type of entity is performing the search.

-For employment, most criminal background checks will not show information prior to 10 years.
+For employment, most criminal background screenings will not show information prior to 10 years.
 However, for a government job, a person’s full history is examined.

 One federal law that controls arrest record limitations on background checks, is known as the Fair Credit Reporting Act (FCRA).
 This regulation allows felony arrests on background checks for up to seven years after release, but felony convictions can be reported for an unlimited period.